elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-stress-affect-cortisol-levels-and-cognitive-performance.md

 url: /learn/psychology/questions/how-does-stress-affect-cortisol-levels-and-cognitive-performance
 score: -1.0
 related_article1:
-    id: 164431
+    id: 164437
-    title: Why is early language exposure important for vocabulary and grammar development?
+    title: >-
+        How do wanting and liking differ in psychological terms, and what are their implications for behavior?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-early-language-exposure-important-for-vocabulary-and-grammar-development
+    url: /learn/psychology/questions/how-do-wanting-and-liking-differ-in-psychological-terms-and-what-are-their-implications-for-behavior
 related_article2:
-    id: 164437
+    id: 164432
-    title: How do wanting and liking differ in psychological terms, and what are their implications for behavior?
+    title: >-
+        What impact does cortisol have on memory and learning during stress?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-wanting-and-liking-differ-in-psychological-terms-and-what-are-their-implications-for-behavior
+    url: /learn/psychology/questions/what-impact-does-cortisol-have-on-memory-and-learning-during-stress
 related_article3:
-    id: 164423
+    id: 164426
-    title: How does the frontal lobe contribute to executive functions and speech production?
+    title: >-
+        Which brain regions are involved in emotional regulation, and how do they manage stress?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-frontal-lobe-contribute-to-executive-functions-and-speech-production
+    url: /learn/psychology/questions/which-brain-regions-are-involved-in-emotional-regulation-and-how-do-they-manage-stress
 related_article4:
-    id: 164422
+    id: 164420
-    title: What are the primary functions of the temporal lobe in language processing?
+    title: >-
+        What role does competition and inhibition play in brain structure and emotional regulation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-temporal-lobe-in-language-processing
+    url: /learn/psychology/questions/what-role-does-competition-and-inhibition-play-in-brain-structure-and-emotional-regulation
 related_article5:
-    id: 164432
+    id: 164427
-    title: What impact does cortisol have on memory and learning during stress?
+    title: >-
+        What is prediction error in reward processing, and how does it relate to dopamine release?
     subject: Psychology
-    url: /learn/psychology/questions/what-impact-does-cortisol-have-on-memory-and-learning-during-stress
+    url: /learn/psychology/questions/what-is-prediction-error-in-reward-processing-and-how-does-it-relate-to-dopamine-release
 ---

 &nbsp;